-Nevertheless, Amy Adams appointed him to conduct the second review of David Bain’s compensation claim.
+Nevertheless, Justice Minister, Amy Adams appointed him to conduct the second review of David Bain’s compensation claim.
 Callinan conducted his review of the case but never bothered to meet with David as part of his investigation.
 He submitted it to Amy Adams who announced the Government’s decision in August 2016.
 She announced that the report said:

 Ian Callinan’s report was superficial and riddled with factual errors.
 Often there was little logic to his conclusions.
 After documenting some of what was known about a particular issue, with no legal analysis whatsoever, he would conclude with a vague statement such as “I am not convinced about this”.
 Here are some of the main deficiencies in his report.

 1) Callinan misunderstood crucial aspects of the evidence

 The bloody footprints found by the Police at the Every Street house were considered by the Privy Council and Justice Binnie to be extremely crucial, if not the most probative evidence available in the case.
 Indeed the Crown and Police are on record as agreeing that whoever made the footprints was the killer.
 The bloody footprints were ‘developed’ with luminol from impressions in the carpet.
 They led to the computer alcove (where a cryptic message was typed on the computer by whoever was the murderer) and were also present elsewhere in the house.